 Normally it is possible to transfer to an annuity, but you need to research whether this is right for you.

 It is quite common for defined contribution schemes to be spent on an annuity.
-Some defined contribution pension providers will actually expect you to use your scheme in this way.
+Due to how your assets are invested, some defined contribution pension providers will actually expect you to use your scheme in this way.
 However, the trend in the UK is for people to look to an income via drawdown.